kennethli319/kennethli319.github.io/notes/audio-jacobian-lens.md

 The result changed to `Yay!`—but never to `Yanny`.

-That near-miss matters.
-The intervention propagated, but it was not precise semantic control.
-It was also separate from the Phone Signature prototypes, so it does not validate that map.
+The near-miss gives us an observation: the intervention changed what followed, but not to the intended word.
+That could reflect weak directional control, a broad phonetic bias, or an unstable perturbation.
+The steering direction was also separate from the Phone Signature prototypes, so it does not validate that map.

-A readable direction is a gauge.
-It becomes a knob only when moving it changes the intended behavior repeatedly, selectively, and better than controlled alternatives.
+The next experiment is to treat a readable direction as a gauge, then test whether moving it changes behavior repeatedly, selectively, and more than controlled alternatives.
+Only then could we ask whether it also works as a knob.

-### Why the map matters
+### Experiments the map makes possible

 Psycholinguistics already gives us experiments for priming, ambiguity, phonetic competition, and adaptation.
-If we can find related patterns inside a model and test them causally, those experiments may help us understand—and perhaps control—what the model has already learned.
+We can look for related patterns inside a model, perturb them, and compare the results with competing predictions about what the model has learned.

-The longer-term possibility is not to eliminate training or data.
-It is to train a broad model once, then locate stable internal representations that support debugging or adaptation without retraining the entire system for every deployment.
+A longer-term experiment would ask whether a broadly trained model contains stable internal representations that can support debugging or adaptation without full retraining for every deployment.
+That remains a hypothesis, not a result of the current work.

 <div class="metaphor-key"><strong>Where the metaphor stops:</strong> A token is not a thought.
 A prototype match is not a phoneme probability.
 A model that can be steered is not necessarily a model we understand.</div>

-But unlike the hidden city of the human brain, this city can be rerun, compared, and—carefully—touched.
+Unlike the hidden city of the human brain, this one can be rerun, compared, and—carefully—touched.
+The point is not to settle on one story, but to design the next experiment that can distinguish among several.

 <div class="version-panel-nav">
   <a href="#technical-version">Continue with the technical report →</a>